 Also, remember to attach two 120-volt connections from the transfer switch to the 240-volt double-pole breaker in the electrical panel.
 The 120-volt connections should be next to each other in the transfer switch.
 You can use a handle tie to connect these.

-For all the circuits, the transfer switch has one neutral and one ground wire.
+The transfer switch has one neutral and one ground wire for all the circuits.
 Locate the white (neutral) and green (ground) wires from the transfer switch through the knockout hole and into the service box.

 Take the neutral wire from the transfer switch and attach it to an unoccupied space of the neutral bus bar in the main service panel.